TheCarsonWest/TheCarsonWest.github.io/test/content/Object Instantiation.md

 print(another_dog.breed) # Output: Labrador
 ```

-[[Classes and Objects]]  This note should cover the fundamental concepts of classes and objects in Python, including their definitions and purposes.
+[Classes and Objects](./../classes-and-objects/)  This note should cover the fundamental concepts of classes and objects in Python, including their definitions and purposes.

-[[Constructors (__init__) ]] This note would detail the `__init__` method, its role in object creation, and how to use it effectively.
+[Constructors (__init__) ](./../constructors-(__init__)-/) This note would detail the `__init__` method, its role in object creation, and how to use it effectively.
 It would include examples of different constructor implementations.

-[[Methods]]  This note will explain methods in Python – how to define them within classes, how they operate on object data (using `self`), and different types of methods (e.g., instance methods, class methods, static methods).
+[Methods](./../methods/)  This note will explain methods in Python – how to define them within classes, how they operate on object data (using `self`), and different types of methods (e.g., instance methods, class methods, static methods).

-[[Attributes]] This note will focus on attributes, how to define and access them within and outside of class methods.
+[Attributes](./../attributes/) This note will focus on attributes, how to define and access them within and outside of class methods.
 It will cover instance variables vs. class variables.

-[[Instantiation vs. Declaration]]  (This note compares and contrasts the creation of an instance and simply declaring a class)
+[Instantiation vs. Declaration](./../instantiation-vs.-declaration/)  (This note compares and contrasts the creation of an instance and simply declaring a class)